 The facts about Driving Under the Influence of Marijuana

-Driving Under the Influence of Marijuana in Texas versus other states
+Driving While Intoxicated – Marijuana Laws in Texas versus other states

-Unlike Colorado, Texas DWI and DUI laws make simple possession of marijuana illegal.
-But like Colorado, Texas does make it illegal to operate a motor vehicle while intoxicated by marijuana.
+Texas DWI and DUI laws make simple possession of marijuana illegal.
+But like Colorado and the other states, Texas makes it illegal to operate a motor vehicle while intoxicated by marijuana.
 Interestingly, law enforcement in Colorado and in Texas have seen a dramatic rise in the number of DWI and DUI arrests due to marijuana intoxication.

 “… not having the normal use of mental or physical faculties by the introduction of alcohol, a controlled substance, a drug, a dangerous drug, a combination of two or more of those substances, or any other substance into the body.”

 If you voluntarily consume a substance other than alcohol like marijuana and it causes you to lose the normal use of either your mental or physical faculties, then this definition covers driving under the influence of marijuana.
 However, unlike alcohol, there is no per se value for drugs such as marijuana.